zjiayao/ms-2dpnts/README.md

 Issue `1` to inspect results; `2` to save results to `cluster/` folder; `3` to abandon results.

+Under choices `1` and `2`, a `log` file is created in the root directory containing the coordinates of all modes.
+Under `2`, different clsuters are written to `cluster/clsuter_?` where `?` stands for cluster index.
+Each file is in `csv` format with header.

 ### Plotter

 Plotters in `R` and `Python` are also included in `cluster/`